middletond/dmco/_posts/2018-4-1-what-to-do-when-youre-not-smart-enough.md

 layout: post

 title:  "What To Do When You're Not Smart Enough"
-tagline: "General intelligence is likely fixed (sorry).
-But there is still something we can do about it."
+tagline: "General intelligence is likely fixed (sorry).<br /> But there is still something we can do about it."
 excerpt: "If we deify intelligence,we will tend to defer to it.
 This essentially translates into “let our most intelligent people control projects, and do whatever they want.”
 Oftentimes, this can be a good thing, but other times it is not.
 How does one tell the difference?
 Intelligence becomes more valuable when iteration fails."

 category: editorial